 - Your child has an infection or bleeding in his mouth.

-- If your child’s blood counts are less than 500, soak the toothbrush in chlorhexidine gluconate mouthwash for 15 minutes every day.
+- If your child’s ANC is greater than 500, soak the toothbrush in chlorhexidine gluconate mouthwash for 15 minutes every day.
 This mouthwash is also called CHG or Peridex®.
 If your child is not staying in the hospital, you may use Listerine® mouthwash if you cannot get CHG or Peridex.

 Rinsing your child’s mouth